DoctorPCOD/DoctorPCOD/labs/readme.md

 # Using the Serial Monitor

-Note that if you have completed the USART lab, I will expect you to use C code (instead of "cheater functions") to write to the serial monitor.
+Note that once you have completed Activity 12, I will expect you to use C code (instead of "cheater functions") to write to the serial monitor.

 Also note that the serial monitor, because it uses the USART, will modify pins `D1` (transmit) and `D0` (receive).
 This can affect your hardware if, for example, you have a 7-segment display connected to pins `D7` through `D1`!